-Much scientific investigation involves inference, the use of observational evidence to infer the true nature of a system under study.
-For example, we observe a hole chewed in a bag of flower and see tiny tooth marks on the paper.
-From this evidence, we infer the presence of a rodent.
-In this lab, we will use scientific inference, observational data coupled with Newton's laws of motion, to infer the mass of the planet Jupiter.
+Scientific investigation often involves inference, the use of observational evidence to infer the true nature of a system under study.
+For example, imagine that you have observed a hole chewed in a bag of flour along with tiny tooth marks on the paper.
+From this evidence, you would infer the presence of a rodent.
+In this lab, we will use scientific inference, observational data coupled with physical principles, to infer the mass of the planet Jupiter.

-In 1543 Copernicus hypothesized that the planets revolve in circular orbits around the
+In 1543 Copernicus hypothesized that the

-Sun.
-Not much later, Tycho Brahe carefully observed the location of the planets over a period of 20 years using a sextant and compass.
-These observations were used by his student, Johannes Kepler, to deduce three empirical mathematical laws governing the motions of the planets in the solar system.
+planets revolve about the Sun in circular orbits.
+Not much later, Tycho Brahe carefully observed the location of the planets over a period of 20 years using a sextant and a compass.
+Tycho's observations were used by his student, Johannes Kepler, to deduce three empirical mathematical laws governing the motions of the planets in the solar system.

-Kepler's Third Law relates the the semi-major axis of a planet's orbit (its average distance from the Sun) to its orbital period (how long it takes to get all the way around).
+Kepler's Third Law mathematically relates the semi-major axis of a planet's orbit (its average distance from the Sun) to its orbital period (how long it takes to get all the way around the Sun).
 Isaac Newton later demonstrated that all of Kepler's laws are natural consequences of a few basic laws of nature.
 While Kepler was only talking about the solar system, Newton's generalization applies to any two orbiting bodies.
+This is Newton's version of Kepler's Third Law:

-$$a^3 = \frac{G(M+m)}{4\pi^2} P^2$$
+$$a^{3} = \frac{G\left(M + m\right)}{4\pi^{2}}P^{2}$$

 In the equation above, a is the semi-major axis of the orbit, P is the orbital period, and M and m are the masses of the orbiting bodies.
 With Newton's modification, we have a way to infer mass by observing the orbital dynamics of a system.
-In part one of this lab series, we will explore how the above relationship applies to Jupiter and its moons.
+In Part 1 of this lab series, we will explore the way in which the above relationship applies to Jupiter and its moons.